Erin Jackson: Early life and education

-Erin Jackson was born in Ocala, Florida to Tracy and Rita Jackson.
+Erin Jackson was born on September 19, 1992 in Ocala, Florida, to Tracy and Rita Jackson.
 She has one brother.
 Jackson first skated at eight years old when she tried figure skating.
-Jackson attended Shores Christian Academy, Howard Middle School, and Forest High School.
+Jackson attended Shores Christian Academy, Howard Middle School, and Forest High School where she was a member of the Engineering and Manufacturing Institute of Technology magnet program.
 She then went on to the University of Florida, where she graduated with honors from the Materials Science & Engineering program.

 Career

-Jackson won gold in the 500-m inline skating race at the 2008–09 Junior World Championships, gold in the same event at the 2014 Pan American Championships, and was named United States Olympic Committee Female Athlete of the Year for Roller Sports in 2012 and 2013.
+Jackson won gold in the 500-meter inline skating race at the 2008–09 Junior World Championships, gold in the same event at the 2014 Pan American Championships, and was named United States Olympic Committee Female Athlete of the Year for Roller Sports in 2012 and 2013.
 She also competes in roller derby with the Jacksonville RollerGirls of the Women's Flat Track Derby Association (WFTDA), earning the MVP award at the 2014 WFTDA Division 1 Playoff in Evansville, Indiana, and advancing to WFTDA Championships in both 2015 and 2016.

 In 2016, Erin Jackson transitioned to speed skating on the ice.
 She qualified for the 2018 Winter Olympics with only four months of experience in speedskating on ice.
 Coached by Renee Hildebrand, Jackson qualified at the 500-meter distance, and finished 24th out of 31 competitors in Pyeongchang.